BaniHillabi/BaniHillabi/ReadMe.md

 # 💫 About Me:
-🔭 I’m currently Study at SMK Telkom Malang<br>
+🔭 I’m currently Study at Brawijaya University<br>

 ## 🌐 Socials: